 I currently own several rats and have picked up a few things that I thought I’d share.
-The following is based off of my own experiences, as well as what I have learned via my own research and from others in the Facebook rat groups.
+The following is based off of my own experiences, as well as what I have learned via my own research and from others in some rat groups.

 How Many?
 Boys Or Girls?

 Rats actually do get lonely and depressed if they don’t have a cage mate.
 Even when you constantly play with them, they need their own rat companionship as well.
 The only exception to this, is if you have a rat that gets aggressive towards other rats.
 We have one of those that has lashed out a few times, but this last one was pretty brutal.
 That’s when we decided Cedar needs to be on his own for the safety of others.
 While every rat’s personality is different, girls do seem to be smaller and more adventurous, while boys are more chonky and laid back.
 I’ve also read that boys tend to be messier and will piddle more on your things.

 Cage and Accessories